asalber/asalber.github.io/statistics/exercises/linear_regression.md

 </div>

 ## Exercise 2
-In an study about the effect of different doses of a medicament, 2 patients got 2 mg and took 5 days to cure, 4 patients got 2 mg and took 6 days to cure, 2 patients got 3 mg ant took 3 days to cure, 4 patients got 3 mg and took 5 days to cure, 1 patient got 3 mg and took 6 days to cure, 5 patients got 4 mg and took 3 days to cure and 2 patients got 4 mg and took 5 days to cure.
+In a study about the effect of different doses of a medicament, 2 patients got 2 mg and took 5 days to cure, 4 patients got 2 mg and took 6 days to cure, 2 patients got 3 mg ant took 3 days to cure, 4 patients got 3 mg and took 5 days to cure, 1 patient got 3 mg and took 6 days to cure, 5 patients got 4 mg and took 3 days to cure and 2 patients got 4 mg and took 5 days to cure.

 1. Construct the joint frequency table.
-2. Get the marginal frequency distributions and compute the main statistics for every variable.
+2. Get the marginal frequency distributions and compute the main statistics for each variable.
 3. Compute the covariance and interpret it.

 <div><button class="solution">Show solution</button></div>